YukunJ/YukunJ/README.md

 Greetings!
 I am Yukun, this is my github main page.

-- 🔭 I’m currently at Carnegie Mellon University studying Computational Data Science
+- 🔭 I’m currently at Carnegie Mellon University studying M.S. in Computational Data Science
-- 🌱 I graduated from New York University Shanghai in Honors Mathematics and Computer Science
+- 🌱 I graduated from New York University Shanghai with double B.S. in Honors Mathematics and Computer Science
 - 😄 Pronouns: he/him/his
 - ✒️ Learn more about me at my [website](https://yukunj.wordpress.com)
 - ⚡ Fun fact: big fan of Gundam Seed & Destiny series for more than 10 years